ncoghlan/misc/notes/python3/questions_and_answers.rst

 When can we expect Python 2 to be a purely historical relic?
 ------------------------------------------------------------

+The short answer is: 2024, four years after CPython support ends in 2020.

 Python 2 is still a good language.
-While I think Python 3 is a *better* language (especially when it comes to the text model, error reporting, the native coroutine syntax in Python 3.5, and the string formatting syntax in Python 3.6), we've deliberately designed the migration plan so users can update on *their* timetable rather than ours (at least within a window of several years), and we expect commercial redistributors to extend that timeline even further.
+While I think Python 3 is a *better* language (especially when it comes to the text model, error reporting, the native coroutine syntax in Python 3.5, and the string formatting syntax in Python 3.6), we've deliberately designed the migration plan so users could update on *their* timetable rather than ours (at least within a window of several years), and we expect commercial redistributors to extend that timeline even further.

 The PyPy project have also stated their intention to continue providing a Python 2.7 compatible runtime indefinitely, since the RPython language used